 Designed to reduce the potential for injury and mortality among emergency services personnel who are the initial responders to emergencies where hazardous materials are present and a factor in the emergency.
-Eight hours lecture total for the semester.
+Eight hours lecture (1 week course).

 FIRE 501 Non-Credit-Only